-1. Provide examples of material that your agency has proactively disclosed during the past reporting year, including links to the posted material
+1. Provide examples of material that your agency has proactively disclosed during the past reporting year, including records that have been requested and released three or more times in accordance with 5 U.S.C.
+552(a)(2)(D).
+Please include links to these materials as well.